 Let’s delve into each of these property types and find out more about the advantages and disadvantages of buying these derelict property types and renovating them either for personal use, holiday homes or even for resale and profit.

 Cornwall has many different types of derelict property for sale, but beware of issues such as planning permission and listed building status.

 This is probably the safest bet for anyone looking to buy derelict property for sale in Cornwall.
 If it is merely an empty house or abandoned home, its former use naturally lends itself to renovation.
 However, due to the nature of buildings in this part of England, beware of major stumbling blocks such as planning permission and other protected status, such as national parks and conservation areas.

 You may well find that perfect abandoned Cornish cottage, but that does not necessarily mean you will get planning permission to renovate, so due diligence is required.
-This cannot be emphasises enough as many an innocent investor has fallen foul to buying a derelict house which they essentially cannot turn into their family home.
+This cannot be emphasised enough as many an innocent investor has fallen foul to buying a derelict house which they essentially cannot turn into their family home.

 Traditional Derelict Cottages for Sale in Cornwall

 These buildings can often be the most appealing visually but can often present the most problems when it comes to planning and renovation.
 What may seem like a fairly unusable building can easily turn out to be heavily protected, although this is not always the case, so it is worth consulting a local solicitor and checking the status of any structure before you commit to buying any traditional property.